akuzdeuov/COVID-19-Epidemic-Simulator/README.md

  ![plot](https://raw.githubusercontent.com/akuzdeuov/COVID-19-Stochastic-Simulator/master/plot.png)

  **How to run with GUI?**

+ GUI allows you set parameters without opening the files.
 If you have successfully installed Qt Creator then you should be able to open *covid19_simulator_qt* project.

  ![gui](https://raw.githubusercontent.com/akuzdeuov/COVID-19-Epidemic-Simulator/master/qt_gui.png)